Slusheeking/INAVVI_0.0.1/docs/04_autonomous_trading_system_component_reference.md

 This component reference provides a comprehensive technical overview of all major components in the Autonomous Trading System.
 Each component is described in detail, including its purpose, architecture, interfaces, and implementation details.
 This reference serves as a guide for developers working on the system, providing the information needed to understand, extend, or modify each component.

 The modular architecture of the system allows for independent development and testing of each component while ensuring that the system as a whole functions cohesively.
 The clear separation of concerns and well-defined interfaces between components make the system maintainable and extensible.
+The CI/CD pipeline ensures that code changes are automatically built, tested, and deployed in a consistent and reliable manner.